Goldwasser

-The drink was invented by a Dutchman from De Lier, Ambrosius Vermeulen who became a citizen of Gdańsk on 6 July 1598.
+The drink was invented by a Dutchman from De Lier, Ambrosius Vermeulen who moved to Poland and became a citizen of Danzig on 6 July 1598.
 In 1704 Ambrosius' grandson Salomon Vermöllen and his brother-in-law Isaac Wed-Ling moved production to new premises located in the Breitgasse.
 At that time it was common for houses to use animal symbols instead of numbers, and the new factory featured a salmon (Lachs) on the façade; hence the naming of the brand "Der Lachs zu Danzig".

-During his trip to Western Europe — the so-called Grand Embassy — Russian Tsar Peter I the Great visited the city of Gdańsk.
-He founded the official Russian consulate in Gdańsk and became a great lover of Goldwasser.
+During his trip to Western Europe — the so-called Grand Embassy — Russian Tsar Peter I the Great visited the city of Danzig.
+He founded the official Russian consulate in Danzig and became a great lover of Goldwasser.
 He ordered permanent delivery of Goldwasser to Russia for himself.

-As the Free City of Gdańsk was separated from Germany after World War I by the Polish corridor, the Der Lachs company opened in 1922 an additional factory in Berlin to supply the main part of Germany and international markets with their products Goldwasser and Krambambuli from there.
+As the Free City of Danzig was separated from Germany after World War I by the Polish corridor, the Der Lachs company opened in 1922 an additional factory in Berlin to supply the main part of Germany and international markets with their products Goldwasser and Krambambuli from there.
 After 1945, when the city again became part of Poland, only the Berlin factory continued to produce genuine Danziger Goldwasser.
 In 1971 Der Lachs was taken over by the Hardenberg-Wilthen distillery and production was moved to the town of Nörten-Hardenberg in West Germany.

-It is possible to buy the original brand of Goldwasser in the old town of Gdansk.
+It is possible to buy the original brand of Goldwasser in the old town of Gdańsk.
 The original Goldwasser distillery building, though not operational, has been rebuilt as it was before the war, and is now home to the exclusive restaurant "Pod Łososiem" (The Salmon).

 Various Polish brands from Gdańsk sell similar drinks called Gdańska Złotówka (Gdańsk gold) or Złota Woda (Gold water).

-Wódka Gdańska is mentioned by the Polish-Lithuanian poet, Adam Mickiewicz, as a drink popular with the Polish nobility.
+Wódka Gdańska is mentioned by the Polish-Lithuanian poet Adam Mickiewicz as a drink popular with the Polish nobility.

-Legend has it that when King of Poland Sigismund II Augustus visited Gdańsk in 1549 after his coronation, part of the city's homage to the monarch was a gift of Goldwasser, and he is said to have sung the praises of the golden drink often along the rest of his tour.
+Legend has it that when King of Poland Sigismund II Augustus visited Danzig in 1549 after his coronation, part of the city's homage to the monarch was a gift of Goldwasser, and he is said to have sung the praises of the golden drink often along the rest of his tour.

 Another brand of Goldwasser, Schwabacher Goldwasser, and other sorts of food embellished with gold, are produced in the city of Schwabach near Nuremberg.
 Goldschläger is a Swiss cinnamon schnapps which also contains small flakes of 22 karat gold.

-Goldwasser is used to flavour a traditional Soufflé Rothschild.
+Goldwasser is used to flavour Soufflé Rothschild.